Frequently Asked Questions

 What happens if I am awarded a scholarship?

 An official offer letter and scholarship acceptance/agreement form will be sent to you.
-Once you have read the scholarship Terms and Conditions and if you agree to them, you must complete and return the agreement form to the Scholarships and Student Advancement Unit by the date indicated in your offer letter.
+Once you have read the scholarship Terms and Conditions and if you agree to them, you must complete and return the agreement form to the Scholarships Unit by the date indicated in your offer letter.
 If the agreement is not received by the due date, it may be assumed that you do not wish to accept the scholarship and it will be offered to another candidate.